Free guide to morning sickness and hyperemesis gravidarum care

 Through observation and research into the known science of these conditions, I have identified several digestive reset strategies women can use to pop themselves right out of the NVP loop and go on to enjoy their pregnancies, as well as future pregnancies.

-These pregnancy digestive reset strategies could also potentially apply to other complications of pregnancy including, but not limited to: mood disorders, placental insufficiency, miscarriage and recurring miscarriage (as well as secondary infertility), premature rupture of the membranes, gestational hypertension, IUGR, preterm birth, gestational diabetes, bacterial vaginosis, preeclampsia, congenital defects and stillbirth.
+These pregnancy digestive reset strategies could also potentially apply to other complications of pregnancy including, but not limited to:

-This is really a big deal, because when it comes to conventional treatments for NVP, as of 2024, “studies on treatments for hyperemesis gravidarum are few, and the certainty of evidence for different treatments is either low or very low.”1 The same is also true of the other conditions I listed above, which are also more common in women in the NVP loop.
+For example, as of 2024, “studies on treatments for hyperemesis gravidarum are few, and the certainty of evidence for different treatments is either low or very low.”1 The same is also true of many of the other conditions I listed above, which are also more common in women with a NVP or HG diagnosis.

 Keep reading to hear what I have learned, but first, because I know text based learning can be difficult for many, I also offer 1-1 consults for in which we can come up with a personalized lifestyle strategy for you or your client who is suffering from NVP/HG.